adrianzamoro/techart-lens-firmware/README.md

 ## Flashing from a Laptop

 The `techart_updater.py` script connects to the adapter over BLE and flashes any firmware file directly from macOS, Linux, or Windows — no Android required.
+See below how to enable pairing mode on the adaptor.

 ### Requirements